Eri4/PotatoHead/README.md

-Perso al project for generating at the moment news contet with animation
+Persoal project for generating at the moment news contet with animatiot and ai